Bonded by Love for Product

-This combination of flexibility and accessibility has enabled people from all walks of life - from magazine editors and TV producers to architects and cattle ranchers - to find value in Airtable.
+This combination of flexibility and accessibility has enabled people from all walks of life – from magazine editors and TV producers to architects and cattle ranchers – to find value in Airtable.
 Our users love what we’ve built; they praise us on social media and publish amazing templates on Airtable Universe.
-It's motivating to work on a product that has such wide, deep, and positive impact.
+It's motivating to work on a product that has such a wide, deep, and positive impact.

 High Quality Code Base

 Airtable takes a long-term view.